Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Over $100,000,000 0.25%

 The fees associated with the firm’s financial planning services operate quite a bit differently.
-More specifically, if you have more than $500,000 in AUM at the firm, it will comprehensively include financial planning in your portfolio management service.
-Under other circumstances, the firm may charge you a $1,500 to $15,000 fixed fee.
+More specifically, if you have more than $500,000 in AUM at the firm, it will include comprehensive financial planning in with your portfolio management services.
+Under other circumstances, the firm will likely charge you a $1,500 to $15,000 fixed fee.

 What to Watch Out For

-According to its Form ADV, Creative Planning has one disclosure for failing to enforce its code of ethics with regard to radio advertisements.
+According to its SEC-filed Form ADV, Creative Planning has one regulatory disclosure from 2018 on its record.

-As a fee-based firm, some of Creative Planning's advisors are licensed as insurance company agents and can earn a commission for selling those products.
-This creates a conflict of interest.
-Nevertheless, the firm abides by fiduciary duty, and therefore must act in your best interest at all times.
+As a fee-based firm, some of Creative Planning's advisors are licensed as insurance agents and can earn a commission for selling certain insurance products.
+This can create a potential conflict of interest, though advisors must abide by clients' best interests.

 Opening an Account With Creative Planning